ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.pl-pl.md

 > [!warning]
 >
 > Usage of the [Public Cloud Load Balancer](/links/public-cloud/load-balancer) with Managed Kubernetes Service (MKS) is now in General Availability.
-> However this LoadBalancer (based on Octavia project) is not the default one yet for clusterz running Kubernetes versions <1.31.
+> However this LoadBalancer (based on Octavia project) is not the default one yet for clusters running Kubernetes versions <1.31.
 For those clusters, you must use the annotation `loadbalancer.ovhcloud.com/class: octavia` to deploy an Octavia LoadBalancer from your MKS cluster.
 >

 ## Objective